vvegav/vvegav/README.md

 I'm eager to contribute to the tech space and explore the intersection of data analytics, business strategy, and innovation.
 My focus includes:

 - 📊 **Data Analytics:** Unleashing insights from data to drive informed decision-making.
-- 💻 **Tech Transition:** Bridging my finance expertise with technology for impactful solutions.
+- 💻 **Tech Transition:** Bridging my financial analytics expertise with technology for impactful solutions.
 - 🌐 **Web Development:** Exploring the world of web technologies.

 ## 🛠️ Skills